Kariiboo/MarkdownMathRendering/README.md

 The `TeXify_example.tex.md` page in this repository is then automatically processed on git pushes to generate [this page](TeXify_example.md)

 * Pro: Math expression rendering is of good quality.
-* Cons: Only Math support, no diagrams, no code chunk support.
+* Cons: Only Math support, no diagram, no code chunk support.

 ## Bibliography